Project-Herophilus/Defianz/Defianz-Deidentification-Processing.md

 There are three key processes that this platform is intended to support and enable.
 Every key process and aspect of this system ties back to the iDaaS-KIC (Auditing) system.

 ## Creation of a Unique Idenifier for Input Data
 This process deals with how the platform identifies data records presented to it.
-The Defianz platform first tier component before anything can be done within it is unique identification of input data.
+The Defianz platform first tier component before anything can be done within it is unique identification of input data. <b> This is represented in the definaz data model in the table: personidentity </b>.

 <b> If anything changes in the implementation and the data sent it the key created will be DIFFERENT and this process will produce a different identifier and all information produced by this API will be unique </b>
 1. The exposed API endpoint will take the following attributes: application, organization and all PersonIdentity Attributes (as one string)